LiangliangNan/ManhattanModeler/ReadMe.md

 ===========================================================================

 How to compile the source code?
-  - The implementation is based on the following third party libraries;
+  - This prototype implementation is based on the following third party libraries;
-       a) The gco-v3.0 library (included).
-See http://vision.csd.uwo.ca/code/
-       b) CGAL (version 4.7 used in this implementation).
-You can downloaded it here: http://www.cgal.org/index.html
+    - CGAL (versions 4.7 and 5.6 have been tested).
+You can downloaded it here: https://github.com/CGAL/cgal/releases
-       c) boost (version 1.59.0 used in this implementation).
-You can downloaded it here: http://www.boost.org/
+    - Qt5 (versions 5.6 and 5.15 have been tested).
+You can downloaded it here: https://download.qt.io/archive/qt/5.14/5.14.2/
-       d) libQGLViewer (included).
-See http://libqglviewer.com/
-  - In this distribution, project file(s) for Visual Studio 2013 are provided for compiling the code.
+  - In this distribution, project file(s) for Visual Studio 2019 are provided for compiling the code.

 Should you have any question regarding the implementation, please contact Dr. Minglei Li at minglei_li@126.com.